-Fleur is one of the UK leading pewtersmiths with over 20 years’ experience; she trained at The Royal College of Art, London and has since established a studio in W. Sussex .
-She is a member of The Sussex Guild, Contemporary Glass Society and a Freeman of The Worshipful Company of Pewterers.
+Fleur is one of the UK leading pewtersmiths with over 20 years’ experience; she trained at The Royal College of Art, London where she completed her M.A on the Goldsmithing, Silversmithing, Metalwork and Jewellery course.

-Her designs range from one-off sculptural glass and pewter pieces, to tableware such as cheese knives, serviette rings to desk clocks and vases.
-Fleur also works to commission and runs short 1 day courses in pewter casting.
+Her designs range from one-off sculptural pieces, to tableware such as cheese knives, serviette rings to desk clocks and vases.
+Fleur also works to commission and runs workshops in a variety of pewter working techniques.

 Other awards are the Craft & Design Magazine award at Made Brighton,

-International Design Network Federation, New York (IDNF) and The Worshipful Company of Pewterers and commissions include a pewter and glass bowl that was presented to the Countess of Wessex by the Worshipful Company of Pewterers, the RFU (Rugby Football Union) Commemorative gifts and in 2010 had her book Pewter Design and Techniques published by The Crowood Press.
+International Design Network Federation, New York (IDNF) and The Worshipful Company of Pewterers and commissions include a pewter and glass bowl that was presented to the Countess of Wessex by the Worshipful Company of Pewterers, the RFU (Rugby Football Union) Commemorative gifts.

 In November 2014 she was invited to The Worshipful Company of Pewterers to strike her mark at a touchmark ceremony, this is the first time for 10 years .
 The Worshipful Company of Pewterers was established in 1478 to take control of the expanding pewter trade.
 On completing an apprenticeship, pewterers were required to register a ‘touchmark‘ to be stamped on their wares, which had to meet set standards of quality.
 Inspectors or ‘searchers’ from the Company travelled around England visiting workshops and testing items.
 Substandard wares, often containing too much lead, incurred fines and were liable to destruction.